neilk/sizingstories/README.md

     - Database migration
     - Change in values shared in a networked cache
 - Tests
-- Multiple disciplines (Frontend, Backend, Platform, Data)
+- Multiple disciplines (Frontend, Backend, Platform, Data, Analytics)
 - Requires coordinated deploys
 - Requires service interruption to deploy
 - Changes how we deploy